 There is an evil byproduct of confidence out there called cockiness.
 I believe that internal conflict is also the basis behind where where cockiness comes from.
 It is developed when you know you are a really good player, but you also know that you are not the best, that you lack something that others have.
 This creates an internal conflict between wanting to be the best player and the risk of bruising the ego by not being the best.
 Now this conflict causes an overcompensation in confidence and other actions like anger, throwing the bat, arguing with umpires or coaches, taunting other players.
 The player tries to make up for or compensate for that perceived deficiency that the athlete feels exists to save their ego.
 This is why most athletes who are truly the best in their sport exude confidence, and those who know that they are good but not quite the best that they want to be, can exude cockiness.
 BE A CONFIDENT PLAYER, NOT A COCKY ONE.

 There are many techniques that I use to accomplish confidence building and they are very individualized to each player no matter what level of play they are at.
 These techniques work to build confidence in all aspects of life, not just in sports.
-If you or your athlete are struggling with confidence or need to get cockiness or anger under control, CALL ME or CLICK below to book a free consultation:
+If you or your athlete are struggling with confidence or need to get cockiness or anger under control, CALL ME or CLICK below for your free mental toughness evaluation: